 How you'll learn

-- Liverpool Curriculum Framework attributes and hallmarks are at the centre of this programme, and it is also informed by the University Education Strategy 2031.
-Research-connected teaching, active learning and authentic assessment are embedded in all aspects of teaching.
-As students progress through the programme, they will enhance their problem-solving skills, independent learning, confidence and digital fluency.
+Liverpool Curriculum Framework attributes and hallmarks are at the centre of this programme, and it is also informed by the University Education Strategy 2031.
+Research-connected teaching, active learning, and authentic assessment are embedded in all aspects of teaching.
+As you progress through the programme, you will enhance your problem-solving skills, independent learning, confidence and digital fluency.
 Inclusivity is at the heart of this programme, encompassing all aspects of equality, diversity and inclusion as part of value-based programme design.
-The programme is representative of the diversity of students and provides equal access to the curriculum for each of them.
+The programme is representative of the diversity of students and provides equal access to the curriculum.

 How you're assessed

-Assessment strategies will ensure that students can demonstrate their knowledge and skills through various methods, e.g. coursework, teamwork, presentation, dissertation writing, oral examination, etc.
+Assessment strategies will ensure that you can demonstrate your knowledge and skills through various methods, including coursework, teamwork, presentations, dissertation writing, and oral examinations.
+By engaging with these varied assessment types, you will gain experience in industry-relevant tasks, preparing them for professional practice.

 Liverpool Hallmarks